vipulkumawat/IQ/Interview-Questions.md

 ```
 dsalgo: find min no of steps needed to reach end of the list
 what are the features of java8
 what are the rules for writing functional interface
 can u give some inbuilt functional interfaces
 what are different design patterns u have implemented in your project
-what are different transaction states?
+what are different transaction states/stages?

 ```